When planning your visit and looking for best places to run in San Diego, consider our running tour in Balboa Park.

 1. At 1200 acres, Balboa Park is home to three major canyon systems: the Cabrillo Canyon on the west, the Palm Canyon in the middle, and the Florida Canyon on the eastern side.
 All three canyons cut deep gashes through the park, and if it wasn't for the Cabrillo Bridge, we would have to climb up a steep hill to see all the museums.
 The Palm Canyon is a tropical oasis home to over 450 palms (58 different species).

-2. Moreton Bay Fig may be the largest Ficus tree in the park and in San Diego, and second largest tree of its kind in California, but the most rare and unique tree in Balboa Park is a Kauri pine (very well-hidden from direct view yet right in the midst of all the action).
-This Kauri pine was planted here sometime around 1920, allegedly by Kate Sessions (the grandmother of Balboa Park trees); and is expected to live 2,500 years, as Kauri pines are known to be one of the oldest-living trees in the world.
+2. Moreton Bay Fig may be the largest Ficus tree in the park and in San Diego, and second largest tree of its kind in California, but the most rare and unique tree in Balboa Park is a Kauri pine (well-hidden from direct view yet right in the midst of all the action).
+This Kauri pine was planted here sometime around 1920, allegedly by Kate Sessions (the grandmother of Balboa Park trees); and is expected to live 2,500 years, as Kauri pines are known to be some of the oldest-living trees in the world.

 3. Most of the buildings in Balboa Park (like the most-photographed California Tower) were built in 1915 for the Panama-California Exposition to commemorate the opening of the Panama Canal.
 However, most people pay no heed to the entrance archway which actually declares when and why it was built: in Latin "Mare Pacificum 1915 Mare Atlanticum."